-(3 class hrs/wk 3 cr) Surveys pathogenic bacteria and other pathogenic microorganisms.
+(6 class hrs/wk 4 cr) W Second in a series of three microbiology courses with laboratory.
+Surveys pathogenic bacteria and other pathogenic microorganisms.
 Covers characteristics of organisms, diseases they cause, their significance to human health and methods of control.
+The lab accompanying this course demonstrates morphology and growth characteristics of common pathogens and introduces diagnostic techniques.